Recent additions, changes and updates to the Alexis site

 A Chirpici house in Bucuresti, Romania.
 Chirpici means mud mixed with straw, and this material was applied with bare hands on a wooden structure to create the actual walls of the house.
 This method was used a very long time ago, but it can still be found in rural areas, where old houses survived.

-This site is to publicise the history and culture of Romania, and displays information from the Alexis Project Association
+Recent additions, changes and updates to the Alexis site This site is to publicise the history and culture of Romania, and displays information from the Alexis Project Association

 Alexis Project Filiasi/Romania